Citation, DOI, disclosures and article data

 For classification of lymphomas see WHO classification of neoplasms of lymphoid tissues.

 Hodgkin disease is usually almost entirely confined to the lymph nodes.
 It typically starts in the upper body (neck, armpits, chest).

 Extranodal Hodgkin disease although uncommon may be found in any organ system, either as a primary manifestation or as dissemination of systemic disease.
 This distinction is important, as disseminated disease carries a poorer prognosis.
-Extranodal disease may occur via invasion of adjacent tissue or via haematogenous spread.
+Extranodal disease may occur via invasion of adjacent tissue or via hematogenous spread.